VerifiedJoseph/gotify-api-php/README.md

 gotify-api-php is a PHP library for interacting with a [Gotify](https://github.com/gotify/server) server using the [Gotify REST-API](https://gotify.net/api-docs).

-## Todo

-- Add class for working with message extras.

 ## Documentation

 - [Endpoint Classes](docs/endpoints.md)